LearningScience/moodle-qtype_lsciss/README.md

 ##PHP Excel

 This question type ships with PHP Excel 1.8.0 which has been modified to add the ROUNDSIGFIG function, see patch file.
-This function is NOT required for the question type itslef to work and was added as a convenience method for the eBiolabs project.
+This function is NOT required for the question type itself to work and was added as a convenience method for the eBiolabs project.